Location & Position

 • Diaphragm: Separates from vertebral column

-• Inferior vena cava (IVC): Groove on posterior surface
+• IVC: Groove on posterior surface

 • Esophagus: Esophageal groove